Principal Investigator

 Nick joined our group on 01/2023 as an undergraduate researcher and started his Ph.D on 08/2023.
 Nick’s Ph.D research aims to address the universal challenge for microelectronics and power electronics: self-heating.

-Nick is a recipient of the Herbert Wertheim College of Engineering Dean’s Research Award, the Kirkland Fellowship, and the National Defense Science and Engineering Graduate (NDSEG) Fellowship.
+Nick is a recipient of the Herbert Wertheim College of Engineering Dean’s Research Award, the Kirkland Fellowship, and the US National Defense Science and Engineering Graduate (NDSEG) Fellowship.

 Emir Bilgili